nkrao220/accent-classification/README.md

 | Africa      | 'Southern African (South Africa, Zimbabwe, Namibia)'            |
 | Bermuda     | 'West Indies and Bermuda (Bahamas, Bermuda, Jamaica, Trinidad)' |

+To create the MFCCs, I binned into 31 ms increments (chosen because it gives close to 512 bins.
+A matrix with a width of 2**n is ideal for CNN), 13 MFCCs, and the default settings for everything else.

 ### PCA
 Is there signal in my data?